silentgameplays/Simple-Arch-Linux-Setup/README.md

 # 36. Enable the GUI to start at launch:

-* systemctl enable lightdm.service
+* sudo systemctl enable lightdm.service
-* systemctl start lightdm.service
+* sudo systemctl start lightdm.service

 # 37. Once everythig is working we can enable multilib(same as multiarch) for Steam: